alphagov/government-service-design-manual/service-manual/making-software/accessibility-testing.md

 Accessibility testing is very similar to [usability testing](/service-manual/users/introduction-to-user-research.html), in that it is about ensuring that a product or service is easy to use for its intended audience.
 That audience includes users who access the service via a range of assistive technologies, such as screen readers, voice recognition software, trackball devices and so on.

-It’s important to consider a range of disabilities when you are testing any product or service, including those with;
+It’s important to consider a range of disabilities when you are testing any product or service, including those with:

-* cognitive and learning disabilities eg dyslexia or attention deficit disorders
+* cognitive and learning disabilities, eg dyslexia or attention deficit disorders
-* visual impairments eg total and partial blindness, colour blindness, poor vision
+* visual impairments, eg total and partial blindness, colour blindness or poor vision
 * auditory disabilities which can also affect language
-* motor skills impairments eg those affected by arthritis, strokes, RSI
+* motor skills impairments, eg those affected by arthritis, strokes or RSI

 The [Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/introduction) came into force in 2010 and is intended to tackle discrimination against members of society who may be unfairly treated due to age, disability, race, religion or sexual orientation.